SocratesCodes/doc/docs/development/core.md

    quay.io/minio/minio server /data --console-address ":9001"
 ```

+Given you followed the exact command above, you should be able to access the MinIO console at `http://localhost:9001`.
+Login and create buckets for the project.
+One for storing team state and one for storing avatars image.
+Remember the names of the buckets as they will be used in the next step.
+For default one, you should create two buckets: `json-files` and `userdata`.

 ### Set up environment variables
 Set those environment variables as described in [Environment Variables](environment.md) based on the prerequisites you have created/installed.